ktrei2/IS452AFA19/README.md

 There is alternative code commented out also explained in "NOTES" by the author explaning intention or why it was not chosen.

 # Usage
+The program will call the files attached here, both bhl1.zip and bhlfivevolumes.txt
 ```python
 import re
 import ZipFile